The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 Young people who aren’t yet ready to buy a house should have no problem finding a place to live in Kansas.
 The state ranks fourth for residential rental availability.

-Kansas performed just a few slots below median in only two categories: broadband connectivity and percentage of jobs in the information and investment sectors.
+Kansas performed just a few slots below the median in only two categories: broadband connectivity and percentage of jobs in the information and investment sectors.

 7. Wyoming